City of Saint Paul Seniors - Advisory Committee on Aging

 Saint Paul, MN 55102

-For a complete list of boards, committees and commissions, please see the list to the right-hand side of this screen.
+For a complete list of boards, committees and commissions, please see the list to the left-hand side of this screen.
 For questions about the application process please contact Noel Nix via email at Noel.Nix@ci.stpaul.mn.us.